top of page

 • You must spend at least 21 days in New Zealand as a holder of a resident visa during the 3-year investment period;

-• You must be of good character and privide a police certificate (if requested by Immigration New Zealand).
+• You must be of good character and provide a police certificate (if requested by Immigration New Zealand).

 • Balanced Category